 If you are carrying out complicated statistical analyses e.g. multivariate analysis, ROC analysis etc., then it is recommended that you seek advice from a statistician.

-Tropical Doctor adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+Tropical Doctor adheres to the Sage Vancouver reference style.
+View the Sage Vancouver guidelines to ensure your manuscript conforms to this reference style.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Tropical Doctor editorial office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Tropical Doctor Editor at email@example.com